rodarima/bigotes/README.md

 The execution of the program is repeated until at least 30 samples are collected, 30 seconds have elapsed and the Standard Error of the Mean (SEM) is small.
 All those criteria must be met to stop collecting samples.

+At the end, a summary is shown with the number of samples collected (RUN), the execution time (WALL), the five-number summary (MIN, Q1, MEDIAN, Q3, MAX), the median average deviation (MAD), the relative MAD to the median (%MAD) and the relative standard error of the mean (%SEM).
+An histogram is plotted by using UTF-8 block characters and the results of the Shapiro-Wilk test for normality.

 See the bigotes(1) manual page for more details.